ibexa/documentation-developer/docs/guide/search/solr.md

     - `::accept(Location $content)`
     - `::mapFields(Location $content)`

-These can be used on the extension points by registering them with the container using service tags, as follows:
+These can be used on the extension points by registering them with the [service container](../service_container.md) by using service tags, as follows:

 - all block documents
     - `ContentFieldMapper`